-The Thomas R. Pickering Foreign Affairs Fellowship Programs are a collaborative effort between the United States Department of State and the Woodrow Wilson National Fellowship Foundation.
+The Thomas R. Pickering Foreign Affairs Fellowship Programs are a collaborative effort between the United States Department of State and The Washington Center.
 The Programs provide academic and professional preparation for outstanding candidates to enter the U.S. Department of State Foreign Service, representing America’s interests abroad.
 Pickering Fellows are undergraduate and graduate students in academic programs relevant to international affairs, political and economic analysis, administration, management, and science policy.

 Pickering Fellows receive mentoring, professional development, and financial support as they prepare to enter the Foreign Service.
 Upon successful completion of the Foreign Service examination, Pickering Fellows make a commitment to a minimum of five years of service in an appointment as Foreign Service Officer.
 Candidates must be able to obtain medical, security and suitability clearances in order to remain in the program.